 Each company in the program commits to specific and measurable environmental improvements and reports regularly on their progress.
 Actions may result in reduced pollution, energy conservation and the implementation of sustainability strategies.
 For more information, read The Environmental Case for Green Tier: Moving from Compliance to Performance (CO-505) fact sheet.

 - What's in it for the community?

-A cleaner environment, more communication between public and private entities, and increased community involvement.
+The community will benefit from a cleaner environment, more communication between public and private entities and increased community involvement.

 - What's in it for taxpayers?

 Green Tier reduces bureaucracy and allows regulators to focus on the most pressing environmental concerns, like businesses with sub-standard environmental records.

 - What is the department's relationship with the public?
 How does their input affect Green Tier?